Fifth death linked to storm that walloped Houston area

 Authorities raised the storm’s death toll to five, saying it is believed to have killed a 52-year-old Florida man who was found dead Thursday in his stranded pickup truck along Interstate 10 near Beaumont, which is near Texas’ border with Louisiana.
 Jefferson County spokeswoman Allison Getz said that although floodwaters seeped into Mark Dukaj’s truck, investigators don’t believe he drowned, though they do believe his death is storm-related.
 An autopsy will determine the cause.

 A section of the highway just east of Houston remained closed Saturday after at least two runaway barges struck two bridges carrying eastbound and westbound traffic.
 Nearly 123,000 vehicles normally cross the bridges each day, according to the Texas Department of Transportation.
-The Coast Guard has said that witnesses reported early Friday that nine barges had broken away from their moorings at a shipyard along the fast-moving San Jacinto River.
+The Coast Guard has said that witnesses reported early Friday that nine barges had broken away from their moorings at a shipyard.

 Two barges remain lodged against the bridges, said Emily Black, a spokeswoman for the state Transportation Department.

-“The current is really very strong right now so it’s kind of pushed them up against the columns,” she said.
+“The current is really very strong right now so it’s kind of pushed them up against the columns right now,” she said.

 Inspectors hope that the water will recede and the current will slow down enough for the barges to be removed this weekend so that a better assessment of the damage to the bridges can be made.